Armendshaini/Programming-in-Java---Project/README.md

 # Programming-in-Java---Project
-A Movie Recommendation System worked with Java ntroduction to Movie Recommendation System in Java This project is a movie recommendation system built using Java that utilizes machine learning algorithms to suggest movies to users based on their previous ratings.
-The system is designed to be user-friendly and provides a command line interface for interaction.
-The movie data used by the system is stored in a CSV file, and the system implements both user-based and item-based collaborative filtering algorithms to make recommendations.
+A Movie Recommendation System worked with Java
+This code provides a basic implementation of a movie recommendation system that allows users to search for movies by genre or rating.
+The code uses Spring Boot for the web application and JUnit for unit testing.
+The application uses an in-memory repository for storing the movie data, but this could be replaced with a database if needed.
 If you are interested in contributing to the project, feel free to contact me for files and guidelines.